codeforamerica/atl_zoink/db/queries/3-cleaning.md

 ### Multiple Violation Codes per Violation Description

+Some violations most likely refer to the same thing, but are worded differently (e.g. `'FAILURE TO YIELD TO PEDESTRIAN AT CROSSWALK'` vs `'YTD TO PEDESTRIAN IN CROSSWALK'`).
+Are these data integrity issues or truly different violations?

-Some violations have the same exact description but different identifiers...
+Some violations have the same exact description but different codes...

 ```` sql
 SELECT